 For the latest data, click here.

-The closing spot price for a barrel of West Texas Intermediate (WTI), the U.S. benchmark for light, sweet crude, averaged $52.52 per barrel during the second week of June ’19, down 19.6 percent from $65.35 for the same period in ‘18, according to the U.S. Energy Information Administration.
-Fears of a softening global economy and rising U.S. inventories sent WTI prices down in June, hitting a 6-month low of $51.
-If not for U.S. sanctions on Venezuelan and Iranian oil exports, along with sustained production cuts by OPEC, oil prices might have slipped further.
+The closing spot price for a barrel of West Texas Intermediate (WTI), the U.S. benchmark for light, sweet crude, averaged $59.02 per barrel during the second week of July ’19, down 18.0 percent from $71.96 for the same period in ’18, according to the U.S. Energy Information Administration.
+Despite ongoing tensions in the Middle East, fears of a softening global economy and falling global oil demand remain the dominant factors driving oil prices.

-The U.S. Energy Information Administration (EIA) expects WTI to average $59 per barrel in ’19, down from $65 per barrel in ’18.
-EIA expects the Henry Hub natural gas spot prices to average $2.77/MMBtu in ’19, down 38 cents from the 2018 average, and below its longer-run average of nearly $3 according to the Dallas Fed.
+The U.S. Energy Information Administration (EIA) expects WTI to average $62 per barrel in the second half of ’19 and $63 in ’20.
+EIA expects Henry Hub natural gas spot prices to average $2.50/MMBtu in the second half of ’19 and $2.77 in ’20.

 Patrick Jankowski, CERP